 Aims of the Fund?

-The fund has been established to provide money to support capital expenditure in relation to the cost of living crisis within West Dunbartonshire.
+The fund has been established to provide money to support capital expenditure incurred specifically to tackle the impact of the cost of living crisis on communities in West Dunbartonshire.

 Who may apply?